Unpacking excursions and regular outings

 - A temporary relocation of a service premises due to circumstances such as asbestos removal, renovation, loss of right to occupy and upgrades to premise.

-- Transporting children between the service premises and their school (refer to ACECQA's information sheet - Safe transportation of children.
-The regulations came into effect on the 1 October 2020).
+- Transporting children between the service premises and their school (refer to ACECQA's information sheet - Safe transportation of children (PDF 121.5 KB).

 - Emergency evacuations or emergency evacuation rehearsals.